metadata-research/yamz/README.md

 `sudo systemctl status yamz`

-Yamz (ice) is now running, waiting for requests on the socket file
+Yamz is now running, waiting for requests on the socket file

 ## Configuring Nginx to Proxy Requests